 We are always happy to support your endeavours, and write a letter of authentication to verify your activities.
 Consider setting up a crowdfunding page to maximise your donations!

-Hold a stall at a car boot sale or garage sale
+Hold a stall at a car boot sale, garage sale, or sell items on social media

-Clear out your cupboards of all the unwanted Christmas presents or toys, books and clothes you’ve grown out of and take them to a car boot sale, or have a classic kiwi weekend garage sale in your front lawn.
+Clear out your cupboards of all the unwanted Christmas presents or toys, books and clothes you’ve grown out of and take them to a car boot sale, or have a classic weekend garage sale in your front lawn.
 You could also offer to wash people’s cars at the event in return for a donation.
+Alternatively, sell unused items online through social media marketplace.

 Hold an auction